-You have the option to submit a one-page statement, resume, or recommendation as part of your online application.
+You have the option to submit a one-page statement or resume as part of your online application.
 If you’re missing required coursework, fall below admission criteria, or graduated from a nonaccredited high school, we recommend you complete this step.

 Apply to Ball State

 After completing the steps above, it’s time to complete the online application.
 An application and all required application materials must be received at least two weeks before the start of classes for a given term to be considered for admission to Ball State.
 However, we recommend you do so by the priority deadline for your term.